Child Support Lawyer, Child Support Attorney, Long Island, NY

 If the Non-Custodial Parent Refuses to Pay Child Support, Can I Prevent Him or Her from Seeing My Child?

 As stated above, New York State treats visitation and child support as separate issues.
-If you are not getting the child support that is owed to you, you should seek the advice of an experienced Long Island child support lawyer or family law attorney to go through your options.
+If you are not getting the child support that is owed to you, you should seek the advice of an experienced New York child support lawyer to go through your options.
+A qualified Nassau County or Suffolk County child support attorney near you may be able to help you collect your unpaid child support payments.
+We recommend that you do not take the law into your own hands and violate your visitation orders.

-To ensure your children are financially protected, speak to one of our experienced Family Law Attorneys.
-Our attorneys are experienced in all aspects of child support and family law in New York State, and have helped many Long Island clients with their child support concerns.
+To ensure your children are financially protected, speak to one of our experienced child support lawyers serving Nassau County and Suffolk County.
+Our child support attorneys are experienced in all aspects of child support and family law in Suffolk County and Nassau County, and have helped many Long Island clients with their child support concerns.
 The family law firm of Hornberger Verbitsky, P.C. handles all aspects of family law, matrimonial law, divorce and mediation.
 If you have concerns about your divorce, child custody, or child support matter, call 631-923-1910 today for a free consultation.

 Robert is an amazing attorney who makes divorce/separation a whole lot easier to deal with.
 He was available by phone or email to answer any questions and always got back to me promptly.
 I really feel that he cares about his clients and was always honest and up front about everything.
 My main concern throughout everything was my kids.
 Robert is very knowledgeable about child custody/child support issues.
 He added things to my agreement that I wasn’t even thinking of and I’m very grateful for that.
 I would highly recommend him to anyone!!